pForest: In-Network Inference with Random Forests: Context-dependent random forests

 \system computes these metrics for each feature in a group; normalizes them; computes a weighted average ($w_m \cdot m_{\text{m}} + w_c \cdot m_{\text{c}} + w_d \cdot m_{\text{d}}$); and selects the feature with the lowest total score as the representative of the group.
 The weights are initially set to $1$ ($w_m$ and $w_c$) and $0.5$ ($w_d$) and then decrease linearly in the number of models towards $0$.
-This mimics how the importance of metrics changes over time: For more $\RF$s, it becomes more important that the same features are reused in comparison to convergence speed and memory usage.
+This mimics how the importance of metrics changes over time: For an $\RF$ that appears later in the $\RF$ sequence, it becomes more important that the same features are reused in comparison to convergence speed and memory usage.

-\myitem{Model search} \system optimizes the structure of the random forests across three parameters: \first the maximum depth of the trees; \second the number of trees; and \third the weights of the classes during training. \first and \second can be defined such that the model fits onto a particular programmable network device. \system optimizes the F$_1$ macro score through a 6-fold cross validation, where the folds are chosen such that the classes are represented with the same percentage across all folds.
+\myitemNoVspace{Model search} \system optimizes the structure of the $\RF s$ on the training dataset, and across three parameters: \first the maximum depth of the trees; \second the number of trees; and \third the weights of the classes during training. \first and \second can be defined such that the model fits onto a particular programmable network device. \third allows \system to handle imbalanced datasets. \system optimizes the F$_1$ macro score through a 6-fold cross validation, where the folds are chosen such that the classes are represented with the same percentage across all folds.
+Since it uses the F$_1$ macro score, the individual F$_1$ scores for all classes are weighed equally irrespective of their size, which further addresses the issue of imbalanced datasets.

+It then constructs a model with the parameter choice that proved best, and retrains the model on the entire training dataset.
+It then checks whether the score on the test dataset exceeds $\thrS$; if so, it selects the model into the sequence.

-\myitem{Model optimization} Once \system has found a model with a score $\geq\thrS$, it selects the minimal number of features necessary to achieve $\thrS$.
-To do this, \system ranks the features according to the mean decrease in impurity (MDI) \cite{louppe2014understanding}.
+\startsquarepar \myitem{Model optimization} Once \system has found a model with a score $\geq\thrS$, it selects the minimal number of features necessary to achieve $\thrS$.
+To do this, \system ranks the features according to the mean decrease in impurity (MDI)~\cite{louppeUnderstandingRandomForests2015}.
 It first trains the model with the most important feature, then with the two most important features and so on until the score of the trained model is $\geq\thrS$.
 This type of memory optimization is a local optimization for the \emph{current} $\RF$.
-An optimization across the sequence of all $\RF$s, \ie $\classifier$, would require a simulation of how each feature selection fares in the future.
+An optimization across the sequence of all $\RF$s, \ie $\classifier$, would require a simulation of how each feature selection fares in the future. \stopsquarepar

 \myitem{Longest-possible model reapplication} \system reapplies the most recent $\RF$ ($ =: \RF_i$) to $\Flowset[:j]$, for increasing $j > i$, until the score drops below $\thrS$.
 If the score has dropped below $\thrS$ at $\Flowset[:j]$, \system tests all previously extracted $\RF$s.
 If the best of them ($=: \RF_k$) has a score above $\thrS$, it reuses $\RF_k$ ($=: \RF_j$), and appends $\RF_k$ to the extracted sequence $\classifier$.
 It then reapplies this $\RF_k$ for as long as possible as well.
 If the score of $\RF_k$ was below $\thrS$, \system again starts the search for a new model.